opendatabio/opendatabio.github.io/content/en/docs/Api/post-data.md

 {{< alert color="warning" title="Attention">}}
 ODB Locations are stored with a parent-child relationship, assuring validations and facilitating queries.
 Parents will be guessed using the location geometry.
 If parent is not informed, the imported location must be completely contained by a registered parent (using sql [ST_WITHIN](https://postgis.net/docs/ST_Within.html) function to  detect parent).
 However, if a parent is informed, the importation may also test if the geometry fits a buffered version of the parent geometry, thus ignoring minor geometries overlap and shared borders.
 Countries can be imported without parent relations.
 Any other location must be registered within at least a 'country' as parent.
 If the record is marine, and falls outside of a registered country polygon, a 'ismarine' argument must be indicated to accept the non-spatial parent relationship.

+Subplots - a plot location within a plot location - is the only situation in which a geometry is not needed.
+If not informed, the geometry will be calculated based on the parent plot geometry and the subplot startx and starty coordinates.
 {{< /alert >}}

 Make sure your geometry projection is **EPSG:4326** **WGS84**.
 Use this standard!